LouisDesdoigts/dLux/docs/tutorials/introductory/optical_systems.md

 - `return_wf` is a boolean flag that determines whether the `Wavefront` object should be returned, as opposed to the psf array.
 - `return_psf` is a boolean flag that determines whether the `PSF` object should be returned, as opposed to the psf array.

-Lets see how to ues it.
+Let's see how to use it.

 ```python